iijimakazuyuki/katacoda-scenarios/argocd-getting-started/step1.md

 `launch.sh`{{execute}}

-If two CoreDNS pods is running in the environment, pods may not be able to resolve domain names.
+If any CoreDNS pods is running on the controlplane in the environment, pods on a worker node may not be able to resolve domain names.

-Execute following command to scale the CoreDNS pods to 1:
+Execute following command to patch the CoreDNS deployment so that CoreDNS will not run on the controlplane:

-`kubectl scale deploy -n kube-system coredns --replicas=1`{{execute}}
+`kubectl -n kube-system patch deploy coredns --type json -p '[{"op":"remove","path":"/spec/template/spec/tolerations/1"}]'`{{execute}}